 If an Italian tells you non ci piove, it doesn't mean they're advising you to leave your umbrella at home.

 Literally, this phrase means 'it doesn't rain'.
-But today's expression in reality has nothing to do with rain, or the lack of it.
+But today's expression has nothing to do with rain, or the lack of it.

-It's an idiom that you use to emphasise you're certain about something, meaning something along the lines of 'There's no doubt', 'That's for sure', or 'It goes without saying'.
+It's an idiom that you use to emphasise you're certain about something, translating to something along the lines of 'there's no doubt', 'that's for sure', or 'it goes without saying'.

 Ti pago il taxi, non ci piove.